danielbryantuk/pact-workshop-jvm/README.md

 ![Sequence 2](diagrams/step2_sequence_diagram.png)

-Let's now test our updated client.
+Let's now test our updated client (note that this test is using the "date" property, and is returning the "count" property with the value 100)

 *consumer/src/test/groovy/au/com/dius/pactworkshop/consumer/ClientSpec.groovy:*